Keep busy to combat loneliness

-Although you don’t need a strict schedule, it can help to think ahead about how you’d like to spend the time over Christmas.
-Think about all the things you enjoy – or perhaps never have time to do.
+Think about how you’d like to spend your time over Christmas so you can plan ahead.
+Think about all the things you enjoy doing – or never usually have time to do.
 There may be some Christmas specials on TV, or a film or boxset you’ve been meaning to watch.
-Perhaps this is just the opportunity to get stuck into a new book or jigsaw puzzle, to start (or finish) that craft project or to try some new recipes.
+You could also:

 Why not treat yourself to some of your favourite foods and drinks?
 Or splash out on an indulgent meal?
 You don’t need to please anyone else or follow tradition (unless that’s something you enjoy).
 Try not to overdo it though – drinking or eating to excess can make you feel worse.

 Think of other ways to treat yourself too.
-Feel like taking a long, leisurely bath or spending all day in your pyjamas?
 Now’s the time to do as you please!

-If you use social media, bear in mind that Christmas-related posts and photos from contacts may make you feel more isolated.
-If you do feel this way, you might want to consider a brief hiatus over Christmas.
+If you use social media, bear in mind that Christmas-related posts and photos from others may make you feel more isolated.
+If you do feel this way, consider a social media break over Christmas, especially when you’re alone.

 Where to turn for support and advice

-If you’re feeling lonely or low over Christmas, it’s useful to know where you can turn to for more support.
+If you’re feeling lonely or low over Christmas, there are support groups and charities you can contact.

 The Silver Line